UK Indefinite Leave to Remain (ILR)

 The normal qualifying period to obtain ILR is 5 years.
 However, not every visa category is counted as “qualifying” for ILR.
 For instance, time spent in the UK on a Tier 5 Youth Mobility visa or a student visa does not count towards the 5 years period.

 The following visa categories DO count towards the 5 year qualifying period;

 - Work permit

 - Highly Skilled Migrant Programme (HSMP)

 You can obtain your qualifying 5 years by living in the UK on one of these visas or in some cases a combination of these visas.
 However, applicants need to note that EEA visas and residence cards cannot be used in combination with any of the above categories to apply for ILR.

 EEA visas and residence cards can lead to permanent residence in their own right under EEA law but not ILR through UK immigration.

 All absences from the UK need to be declared in the application.
-The UK Border Agency will of course disregard short absences for annual leave every year or for business trips.
+The Home Office will usually disregard short absences for annual leave every year or for short business trips.